06 January 2025

 Maud, don't play with my passion

-Il romanzo di Maud, based on the French novel Les demi-vierges (1895) by Marcel Prévost, tells the tale of the free-spirited Maud de Vouvres.
+Il romanzo di Maud, based on the French novel 'Les demi-vierges' (1895) by Marcel Prévost, tells the tale of the free-spirited Maud de Vouvres.
 Maud's lover is an opportunistic and dubious gentleman, Giuliano di Suberceaux.
-When their relationship has an impasse, Maud sees new perspectives in Massimo, a provincial enamored with her.
+When their relationship has an impasse, Maud sees new perspectives in Massimo, a provincial enamoured with her.

 Giuliano doesn't give up and forces her to see him in secret.
-When Maud en Massimo are married, Giuliano tells poor Massimo the truth, but Maud denies all and chases him away.
+When Maud and Massimo are married, Giuliano tells poor Massimo the truth, but Maud denies all and chases him away.
 When Giuliano menaces to kill himself, she coldly responds that she doesn't care.

 When Massimo forces her to tell, Maud admits her former love but states Massimo is now her only love.
 Massimo, though, abandons her, unable to forgive her.
+The film was heavily censored in Italy.
+After its first release, it always circulated as Les demi-vierges, in particular abroad.

 Diana Karenne in Il romanzo di Maud